 One of the main benefits of outpatient treatment is that patients can continue to work or take care of responsibilities, such as children, while getting treatment.

 Upon graduation, most treatment programs provide their patients with recovery-related information, such as contact information for local support groups or sober homes.
+This is known as referrals and aftercare support.
 However, it’s up to the former user to take certain steps to ensure they maintain their sobriety after treatment, such as:

 Join a recovery support group

 These groups consist of other people in recovery who can empathize with the addict’s struggles.
 Many recovering addicts find support and guidance through regularly attending 12-step recovery programs, such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 This model has an individual find a sponsor who takes them through the 12 Steps.
 Significant amounts of research suggest that 12-Step programs are extremely beneficial to maintaining sobriety.

 It is important that patients continue to see a therapist or counselor after treatment.
 Most facilities will be able to provide referrals or lists of therapists within the patient’s insurance network.
 It is advised to sign a release of information (ROI) so that therapists from rehab can provide collateral information to the new therapist so that the patient you can continue therapy where they left off.
 Having a professional to talk to is especially important early on in recovery, as the transition back to everyday life can often be difficult.

 Many people start taking Lunesta because they have trouble falling asleep or staying asleep through the night.
 Learning to relax before going to bed can help to improve sleep function.
 Meditation, drinking chamomile tea, taking a hot bath, reading a book and deep breathing exercises are all great ways to destress before bed.

 Being physically active can actually improve sleep, as well.
 However, exercise should be completed at least three hours before bedtime.

 Go to bed around the same time every night